frasermarlow/li-unfollow/README.md

 This "unfollow-from-feed" approach will work for folks who have recently posted or commented.
 If you have a large (or a less active) network, some of the people you follow will not show up in your feed for a while.
 So after a while, you might want to rerun the script and keep on purging out those few stragglers.

 ## So, we now have a nice clean feed, right?
-Well, ype, I did for a few days.
+Well, yep, I did for a few days.
 And then Linkedin decided that was not acceptable and started to populate my feed with a bunch of `suggested` posts.
 But that is fine.
 All we need to do if find a few valuable people to follow, opt in to their posts, and our feed will again become a valuable resource for networking and staying connected.